Jewelmm10/spater-core/README.md

 - Admin settings & options
 - Asset enqueuing (CSS/JS)

-It is designed to work exclusively with the **IconStar** theme and should be activated alongside it.
+It is designed to work exclusively with the **Spater** theme and should be activated alongside it.

 ## Features